Best Management Practices (BMPs) Siting Tool

 Because they prevent, intercept, and treat stormwater near the source, stormwater BMPs can be adapted to meet stormwater management goals.

 BMPs are classified and conceptualized as scale-based and type-based.
-The scale-based category classifies BMPs according to the size of the application area, such as lot-, community-, or watershed-scales.
-The type-base category classifies BMPs into three types according to the geometric properties:
+The scale-based category classifies them according to the size of the application area, such as lot-, community-, or watershed-scales.
+The type-base category classifies them into three types according to the geometric properties:

 The following structural BMP options are supported:

-- promote the natural movement of water, instead of allowing it to wash into streets and down storm drains
+- Promotes the natural movement of water, instead of allowing it to wash into streets and down storm drains.

-- blend in with the landscape and infrastructure,
+- Can blend in with the landscape and infrastructure.

-- be infrastructure such as a permeable parking lot,
+- Can be infrastructure, such as a permeable parking lot.

-- reduce the amount of pollutants entering the water collection system,
+- Can reduce the amount of pollutants entering the water collection system.

-- improve water treatment process at water treatment plants.
+- Can improve water quality and the water treatment process at water treatment plants.